Life after Death – what happens to our digital assets?

 Facebook

-Facebook operates a legacy contact facility, where you can nominate someone to have a discussion with Facebook on your death, take copies of what is on there and delete the account or memorialisation service, which makes people aware that you have died but your account is still active.
+Facebook operates a legacy contact facility, where you can nominate someone to have a discussion with Facebook on your death, take copies of what is on there and delete the account or active a memorialisation service, which makes people aware that you have died but your account is still active.

 Google